🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 — Maria and Helmut S. — Entlebucher Mountain Dog ⭐⭐⭐⭐⭐

-Zeolith customers three beautiful Galgos on their blanket get zeolite in their food as diarrhea prophylaxis
+Zeolite customers three beautiful Galgos on their blanket get zeolite in their food as diarrhea prophylaxis

-— Tina — Galgos Sammy, Rommi, and Filou ⭐⭐⭐⭐⭐
+— Tina — Galgos Sammy, Rommi and Filou ⭐⭐⭐⭐⭐

 And Claudia wrote to us about Bella, her 13-year-old Cocker Spaniel: